 Parents often wonder if these drops in oxygen or heart rate are harmful.
 If the events are called spontaneous it means that your infant recovers quickly from these events without anyone stimulating your baby and so they are brief.
 We tend not to worry about these types of events as they brain is not likely to be affected.
 When events are happening more than a few times a day and require your nurse to either stimulate your infant or require support with a bag and mask to help your baby breathe this is where we become more concerned.
 Even then the presence of bradycardia during these events is more concerning than the oxygen levels as the poor heart rate means less blood is going to the brain.
 It is hard though to determine exactly how many events a day are actually harmful but intuitively if they are happening more than a few times a day and needing support to recover this is where we usually think about treatment.

 The treatment of choice is caffeine.
 The same drug that is present in your soft drinks or coffee.
 It works by stimulating that centre in the brain that I talked about above.
 There are different dosing levels but you will see doses anywhere form 2.5 mg/g/d to sometimes 8 mg/kg/d for those babies with very resistant apnea.
 Some of those kids may need CPAP (mask on the nose) or intubation and a ventilator if they just won’t breathe.
-The good news is that they will grow out of it as shown in the next figure.
+The good news is that they will grow out.

 Most of our babies have their caffeine stopped sometime after they have reached the equivalent of 33 weeks (eg. born at 26 weeks this would be 7 weeks later).
 On rare occasion babies right up to term will have apnea as shown in the graph and for those kids if they are feeding well and otherwise ready for discharge we may choose to send you home on caffeine.
 Those kids though will need a follow-up study called a sleep study that will typically be done about 4 weeks later and require your child to come back for the appointment.